krilor/wordpress-website-standards/README.md

 > The theme and plugin file editor **should** be disabled.

 Unless there is a really good reason for having these enabled, `DISALLOW_FILE_EDIT` should be set.

+### XML-RPC

+> If it is not in use, XML-RPC **must** be disabled.

+Disable it to decrease the attach surface.
+It could expose you to [amplified brute force attacks](https://blog.sucuri.net/2015/10/brute-force-amplification-attacks-against-wordpress-xmlrpc.html) and be used in [herding your site into a botnet for DDoS](https://www.incapsula.com/blog/wordpress-security-alert-pingback-ddos.html).

 WordPress functionality
 -----------------------